junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 <br>

 Dean notices a poster of his own face outside the bank in a town in Arizona during scouting.
 Next to the ones of Butch and the Sundance Kid.
 Headlining the price of wanted.
-The name under his sketch is "Clint Eastwood", at least that makes he smiles a little.
+The name under his sketch is "Clint Eastwood", at least that makes he smile a little.

 He goes back to Butch and says it might not be a good idea to rob here again, the guards can probably recognize them easily enough.